matuzo/HTMHell/hell/entries/1_button_link.md

 <div class="section">

-## What's bad about it
+## Issues and how to fix them

 1. Wrong usage of the button element.
 There's an element for linking to external sites (`<a>`).
 Do not change native semantics, unless you really have to.
 1. It's possible to link to pages without JavaScript.
 1. The `title` attribute is redundant.
 1. The `tabindex` attribute is redundant.
 A button doesn't need `tabindex`, it's focusable by default.